 Cruden Farm, Langwarrin

 This lesser-known garden surrounds one of the late Dame Elisabeth Murdoch’s houses.
 Cruden Farm was a wedding gift from her husband.
 While the homestead is not accessible to visitors, you can explore the gardens simply by calling the number on the website in advance.
-With a lawn tennis court, stables, a man made lake – complete with duck-dotted islands – a ‘picking’ garden overflowing with roses, lavender and dahlias, and a walled garden that leads down to the swimming pool, Cruden Farm was one of only three Australian gardens that made it into Monty Don’s BBC special, Around the World in 80 Gardens.
+With a lawn tennis court, stables, a man made lake – complete with duck-dotted islands – a ‘picking’ garden overflowing with roses, lavender and dahlias, and a walled garden that leads down to the swimming pool, Cruden Farm was one of only three Australian gardens that made it into Monty Don’s BBC special, Around the World in 80 Gardens because it’s so photogenic through a camera lens.
 Entry is $20 per person.

 Set around a historic stone cottage that has been converted into a cafe, Heronswood gardens offer a glimpse into an unusual coastal microclimate.
 With views over the bay, a nearly constant breeze, intense temperature changes, sandy/salty soils and a dry climate mean that this garden is a living experiment in growing tough plants.
 The result is a picturesque combination of formal beds, winding tropical paths with overhanging papaya trees and Brugmansias and a wild picnic area dominated by thousands of white cabbage moths (normally unwelcome in a garden but the effect is magical).
 Heronswood is also home to the Diggers Club educational facility that is currently showcasing models of heirloom vegetables, has a large perspex art installation themed around the seasons, and has an AV room showing a documentary called Seed, and a short film called The Sex Life of Plants.
 Entry to Heronswood is $10 or free for Diggers Club members.